Thai Food Ingredient Glossary

 There are several types of basil used in Thai cuisine:

-Italian basil (bai rah) has smoother leaves, is darker green with a purple stem and with a more pronounced licorce flavor.
+- Italian Basil (bai rah) has smoother leaves, is darker green with a purple stem and with a more pronounced licorce flavor.

-Lemon basil (bai menglah) has a lemony flavour with tiny leaves and is usually sprinkled over salads or used in soups.
+- Lemon Basil (bai menglah) has a lemony flavour with tiny leaves and is usually sprinkled over salads or used in soups.
 Used much less frequently than sweet basil in Thai cooking.

 To store all types of fresh basil, keep the stem ends in a glass of water and cover with a plastic bag and store in the refrigerator.
 Or, wrap in a paper towel and store in a ziplock bag and refrigerate.
 Basil can stay fresh for up to one week, but it is best to use as soon as possible as it is very perishable.

-See our grocery to purchase Thai basil.
+See our online Asian grocery to purchase Thai basil.

-Southern Thai curry is typically made with whole small dried red chilies, stems removed, and seeds intact.
+Thai curry paste is typically made with whole small dried red chilies, stems removed, and seeds intact.
 If unavailable, try dried whole Mexican chilies, the hottest available, and soak in hot water to soften.

 Shop for fresh Thai chilis in the fresh section of our grocery.
 Shop for dried Thai chilies in our spice section.

-Cilantro (pak chee) & coriander seeds: The roots, stems, leaves, and seeds of this common popular herb are all used in Thai cooking.
+Cilantro (pak chee) & Coriander Seeds: The roots, stems, leaves, and seeds of this common popular herb are all used in Thai cooking.

-Cilantro roots (rahgk pak chee) are indeed the tiny end of the plant, which is often removed before it arrives in the Western market.
+- Coriander Root (rahgk pak chee) are indeed the tiny end of the plant, which is often removed before it arrives in the Western market.
 Pounded in a mortar and pestle, the roots enhance curry pastes and soups.
 A paste for grilled meats can be made with the pulverized root, white pepper, and garlic.
 Sometimes difficult to find, try visiting a farmers market or substitute the stems.

-Corinader seeds (mellet pak chee) are the seeds of the cilantro plant.
+- Corinader Seeds (mellet pak chee) are the seeds of the cilantro plant.
 Thai coriander seeds are smaller than the seeds available in Western supermarkets and more stongly perfumed.
 Used extensively in various curry pastes, sauces, and marinades, the best taste is achieved by dry roasting to bring out their perfume and flavors at the time of cooking.

-The use of coconut milk in cooking Thai cooking is a feature that the Thai have in common with other Southeast Asian and Pacific countries.
+The use of coconut milk in Thai cooking is a feature that the Thai have in common with other Southeast Asian and Pacific countries.
 Coconut milk has the quality of blending together and mellowing the flavors of the dishes in which it is used.
 Used as a liquid medium in meat and fish curries, it offsets the pungency of many of the stronger ingredients.
 A Westerner might consider coconut as the dairy substitute of Southeast Asia!

 When using canned coconut milk, follow the recipe directions whether to stir the contents or not.
 The heavier cream is on the top of the watery part.